 His best swim was saved until last, however, as he stormed to a win in his heat in the 400m freestyle, posting a personal best of 4mins 38.02sec and gaining a 27th place finish.

-Muspratt went into the championships with high hopes of returning home with gold in the 100m and 50m freestyle, but sadly it wasn’t to be as he finished in fourth place in the 100m freestyle, in a time of 53.14sec.
+Muspratt went into the championships with high hopes of returning home with gold in the 100m and 50m freestyle, but sadly it wasn’t to be as he finished in fourth place in the 100m freestyle, in a

 The Jones & Co sponsored swimmer followed this with a sixth place finish in the 50m freestyle in a time of 24.02sec and a second sixth place finish in the 200m freestyle.